aresbit/make_dsl/README.md

-# Graydon DSL - A Makefile Compiler
+# Make DSL - A Makefile Compiler

 A rapid DSL compiler for a subset of the Make(1) build system language, inspired by Graydon's "One-Day Compilers" talk series.